slatedocs/slate/source/includes/administration/_usage.md

 }
 ```

-To retrieve data as a csv response please supply the `text/csv` Accept header in your request.
+To retrieve data as a csv response supply the `text/csv` Accept header in your request.
 For example:

 ```shell
 curl -X POST "https://cloudmc_endpoint/rest/service/usage" \